MapNetNZ/mapnetnz.github.io/_pages/program.md

 # Program

-A detailed program will be released closer to the date.
+We'll update this page with a detailed program closer to the meeting.

-Sesson topics will include:
+Sesson topics include:
 - Methodology advances in statistical genetics
 - Epigenetics
 - Primary sector empirical